tayoky/tash/readme.md

 - backslash support
 - builtin commands such as cd exit or export
 - basic signal control (SIGINTR and stuff)

-# soon
-features that will be added soon
 - pipes
 - variables
 - if/else
+- basic auto completion for filename

+# soon
+features that will be added soon
 - for loop
 - subshell